 For a more robust marketing strategy and improved customer experience, give consumers more chances to engage with your brand by launching marketing campaigns for each channel they use.

 According to Harvard Business Review, 73% of customers use multiple channels during their shopping journey.

 McKinsey also found that 70% of shoppers are willing to try cross-channel shopping methods for convenience and accessibility.

 Building a comprehensive customer view

 Do you know what multichannel outreach yields?
 Multichannel data.
 That means gaining a clearer, more in-depth understanding of which channels your customers use, how they use them, and which types of content they’re most likely to engage with.

 Delivering personalized experiences

-With a wealth of customer data at your fingertips, you can better deliver personalized experiences — reaching customers where they’re already active and looking to engage with new content.
+With a wealth of customer data at your fingertips, you can better deliver personalized experiences — reaching customers through digital marketing where they’re already active and looking to engage with new content through.

 According to a recent Infogroup study, 44% of shoppers would switch to a different brand if they provide a more personalized experience.
 And 53% say that the biggest thing brands get wrong is advertising irrelevant products to them.
 Going further, 40% of millennials say the most important thing a brand can do is deliver personalized messages that meet their specific interests.